NoNeil/MyBlog/README.md

 # MyBlog
-My blog powered by hexo.
+Source code of my blog, powered by hexo.